 From 1997 – 2007 I worked for a digital marketing agency specialising in design and motion graphics.
-In 2006 I was attending a Macromedia Flash conference in Brighton where renowned web guru Hillman Curtis did a presentation about his discovery of filmmaking, I really connected with Hillman as he spoke about falling in love with his subjects during the filming of his simplistic video about movement.
+In 2006 I was attending a Macromedia Flash conference in Brighton, UK where renowned web guru Hillman Curtis did a presentation about his discovery of filmmaking, I really connected with Hillman as he spoke about falling in love with his subjects during the filming of his simplistic video about movement.
 Why was this simple thing so emotive?
 I’d never felt like that about my work before, I wanted more!

 I met Hillman at the event and he signed his book with the message above.
 Sadly Hillman Curtis died in April 2012, I will always owe him a huge debt of gratitude for inspiring me.